chiehrosswang/TRB_LaTeX_tex/README.md

 For example, if your TeX file name is **main.tex**, then Line 194 of your `trbunofficial.cls` file should start with ``Word Count: \quickwordcount{main}~words``.

 ### Texts not counted toward total word count
-Note that the current version of this template does not count texts in authors on the title page.
+Note that the current version of this template does not count `\author{}` on the title page.
 It also does not count texts in the references.
 Please be aware and use caution when you are approaching the word limit.

 # Overleaf